stdev293/mixo-maxos/README.md

 ==========

 ## Introduction ##
-Mixo-maxos is intended to be a password generator for all you web needs.
+Mixo-maxos is intended to be a password generator for all your web needs.

-## Disclaimer ##
+### Disclaimer ###
 Mixo-maxos is an experimental project and its concept has not been validated by any cryptography/security expert.
 Use it at your own risk.
-Moreover it is far from finished yet, so please be kind to the developers.
+Moreover it is far from finished yet, so please be kind to the developer.

 ## Why ##
 It addresses the following safety concerns: